 There’s no doubt that customers would flock to lower prices, but you’re damaging your firm’s chances in the long run.
 After all, you need money for business maintenance and continuously improving to stay on top of the competition.
 Low profit can also lead to very unhappy employees (or no employees at all) because their paycheck will inevitably be affected by your lower rates.

-Solution: make the price right.
+Solution: Make the price right.
 You need to be able to pay off whatever costs it took to finish that project or maintain that client, with a reasonable amount of profit.

 Only looking internally for help

 The best solution can’t always be found inside your firm.
 You may have to consult with outside sources if a problem is beyond your field of expertise.
-There are instances where some business owners shrug and say that they had no other option, only to have an outcome that is subpar at best.
+There are instances where some business owners shrug and say that they had no other option, only to have an outcome that is sub par at best.

-Solution: look outside the box.
+Solution: Think outside the box.
 If you have any connections from your previous jobs, friendships, or even within your family, there’s no reason for you not to ask if they can help you.
 In case they refuse for various reasons, there are other options still available to you: outsourcing, consultations, online materials, and many others.